Jimmy Cavallo

-James Cavallo (March 14, 1927 – December 2, 2019) was an American musician best known for performing with his band in the 1956 movie, Rock, Rock, Rock, by pioneering music DJ Alan Freed.
+James Cavallo (March 14, 1927 – December 2, 2019) was an American musician best known for performing with his band in the 1956 movie Rock, Rock, Rock, produced by pioneering music DJ Alan Freed.
 Jimmy and the Houserockers were the first white band to play at the Apollo Theater in Harlem, where they celebrated the movie's release.

 Starting out in Syracuse, NY

-When Cavallo (often misspelled Cavello) was in high school in Syracuse in the early 1940s, he played in a swing band, playing harmony on alto sax.
-He knew even then that playing the harmony was not for him, and he wanted to do the melody line, sing, and lead a band.
-Cavallo started buying Louis Jordan records and learning those songs, and other jump blues records, and soon switched to tenor sax because that was the lead horn in jump blues.
-When Cavallo was around 16, he formed his own band, but the only work they got was playing local Italian weddings (and the occasional Polish, Jewish, or Irish wedding).
+When Cavallo was in high school in Syracuse in the early 1940s, he played harmony on alto sax in a swing band.
+Wanting to perform melody lines, sing, and lead a band, Cavallo began studying Louis Jordan records along with other jump blues recordings, and switched to tenor sax.
+At around age 16, he formed his own band, primarily performing at local community events.

 The Navy and North Carolina

 When he left home to serve in the United States Navy at the end of World War II, Cavallo took his saxophone with him.
-While in the service in North Carolina, and Washington DC, he spent his free time in black clubs, listening to the latest in the blues, and jamming with some of the rising stars of what would soon be called rhythm and blues, and later, rock and roll.
+While stationed in North Carolina and Washington, D.C., he spent his free time attending musical venues and playing alongside musicians in early rhythm and blues and rock and roll.

-Upon his discharge in 1947, Cavallo hit the Carolina beaches with a band called the Jimmy Cavallo Quartet, one of the world's first white R&B bands, playing Wynonie Harris, Louis Jordan, and Paul "Hucklebuck" Williams tunes, as well as originals.
-The line-up was Bobby Wrenn, drums; Max Alexander, bass; Bobby Hass, sax, and Diz Utley, sax.
-They played in the beach music or "shag" scene all over North Carolina through 1947–48, and during 1949 had a residency in Carolina Beach at a dance club called Bop City, drawing huge crowds of dancers.
-In the segregated South, Jimmy's band brought R&B to white audiences who weren't allowed in black clubs.
+Upon his discharge in 1947, Cavallo formed the Jimmy Cavallo Quartet in North Carolina, performing R&B covers and original songs.
+The lineup consisted of Bobby Wrenn on drums, Max Alexander on bass, and Bobby Hass and Diz Utley on saxophones.
+The group played across North Carolina during 1947–1948 and held a regular residency in 1949 at the Bop City dance club in Carolina Beach.

-He moved back to Syracuse in late 1949 and was a popular local act that year and the early 50s, packing the clubs in town and at Sylvan Beach on Oneida Lake.
-In the beginning, he was playing to a mostly-Italian audience, but as R&B developed into rock and roll, he was playing to all ethnicities.
-He cut a few records for the local BSD label in 1951.
+He returned to Syracuse in late 1949, performing regularly at local venues and at Sylvan Beach on Oneida Lake.
+In 1951, he recorded tracks for the local BSD label.

-The 1951 Jimmy Cavallo version of Rock The Joint, originally done by Jimmy Preston in 1949.
+The 1951 Jimmy Cavallo version of "Rock The Joint", originally recorded by Jimmy Preston in 1949.